Welcome to our review of the best truck tent for camping this year!

 Unfortunately, though they were impressed by the setup, they weren’t as pleased with the tent’s quality.

-Although it’s decent and will protect you from rain, it’s thin, and they say it feels flimsy.
-You want to be sure this tent will fit your tent without too much stretch to avoid straining the material.
+Although it’s decent and will protect you from rain, the tent is thin, and they say it feels flimsy.
+You want to be sure this tent will fit your truck without too much stretch to avoid straining the material.
 This is the biggest size of this Rightline Gear truck tent, so if it doesn’t fit your truck bed, you’re out of luck with the brand.

-The weakness extends to the seas, which some users found started to come undone after only three uses.
-Consider having them reinforced by a professional.
+The weakness extends to the tent seams, which some users found started to come undone after only three uses.
+Consider having the tent seams reinforced by a professional.

 I have a tent for a 5′ Tacoma bed and the fit is extremely tight.
 It definitely wouldn’t work on a bed even a couple inches larger.Reviewer